AHRP Position Statement on Mental Health Screening – FDA Hearing Re: Drug Advertising

 - In 2001, Dr. Benedetto Vitiello , director of Child and Adolescent Treatment and Preventive Interventions Research Branch for the National Institutes of Mental Health, acknowledged “the diagnostic uncertainty surrounding most manifestations of psychopathology in early childhood.”

-- Whereas Dr. Vitiello acknowledged “multiple concerns” about “a sizable increase in the use of psychotropic medications such as stimulants, antidepressants, and clonidine in children, including preschoolers aged 2 to 5 years. [ ] None of the medications identified in the surveys has received regulatory approval for children <6 years of age or been adequately tested for efficacy or safety in this age group."
+- Whereas Dr. Vitiello acknowledged “multiple concerns” about “a sizable increase in the use of psychotropic medications such as stimulants, antidepressants, and clonidine in children, including preschoolers aged 2 to 5 years. [ ] None of the medications identified in the surveys has received regulatory approval for children

 - The following statement by Dr. David Willis, Medical Director of the Northwest Early Childhood Institute in Portland, Oregon, a key opinion leader with influence on government policies affecting children’s mental health, is a shocking prescription for disaster given the lack of reliable diagnostic instruments, the high rate of error ensuring healthy children would be mislabeled, and the drugs’ severe adverse effects: